 Second, we check whether the behaviorally estimated reference point is correlated with each of the stated reference point measures.
-If our stated measures are capturing participants' behaviorally estimated reference point, we expect to find a positive correlation.
-To examine this, we estimate the ESVT model with stated reference point measures included as controls (see Table 8).
+If our stated measures are capturing participants' behavioral reference point, we expect to find a positive correlation.
+To examine this, we estimate the ESVT model with stated reference point measures included as controls (see Table 7).